Major Google algorithm updates - A Complete History

 Penguin update aimed at the websites and de-rank them who violate Google's Webmaster Guidelines to increase the ranking of a webpage by using manipulative link tactics.

 Launch date: April 24, 2012

-There have been a number of updates and refreshes to the Penguin algorithm since it was launched in 2012.
+There have been several updates to the Penguin algorithm since it was launched in 2012.
+These are as follows,

 Penguin 1 - April 24, 2012 - it affected more than 3 percent of search results, according to Google’s own estimations.

 Penguin 2 - May 26, 2012 - it affected less than 0.1%

 Penguin 3 - October 5, 2012 -.
 This was another data refresh.
 It affected queries in the English language, as well as affected international queries.
 It affected around 0.3% of queries

 Penguin 4 - May 22, 2013 - also known as Penguin 2.0.
 This was the first Penguin update to look deeper than the website's homepage and top-level category pages for evidence of link spam being directed to the website.
 It affected 2.3% of English queries, as well as other languages proportionately.